-Husband and I knew we wanted our kiddos about 2 1/2 – 3 years apart so it didn’t come as any surprise to me when we started having the conversation in the spring about when we would actually pull the goalie, so to speak.
-I got off birth control in March because my hormones were at a terrible imbalance causing everything from dramatic weight and muscle-mass loss (to the point where I had co-workers asking if I was sick.), headaches, dizziness, loss of libido and decreased energy.
+My husband and I knew we wanted to space our kiddos about 2-1/2 – 3 years apart.
+So it didn’t surprise me when we started having the conversation in the spring about when we would actually pull the goalie, so to speak.
+I got off birth control in March because my hormones were in a terrible imbalance causing everything from dramatic weight and muscle-mass loss (to the point where co-workers asked if I was sick).
+I also had headaches, dizziness, loss of libido, and decreased energy.

-To avoid an “oops” I began tracking my ovulation immediately.
-We made it to July, through the weddings and other random events I hadn’t wanted to miss out on, and husband was ready to go.
-I’m not saying that I wasn’t ready…I was…I was just also beginning to feel an overwhelming sense of sadness.
-Fischer had been my everything for the past two years, I’d never felt so totally complete.
-But this is what we had planned, right?….2 1/2 years apart?
-If I got pregnant in July the kids would be as close to that range as possible and husband just didn’t understand why I was hesitant.
-I told him, let’s wait until August..I’ll REALLY be ready in August.
-Ha.
-I also knew that I was going to be out of town during the time I was supposed to ovulate so really I thought I had the perfect sabotage.
+To avoid an “oops baby,” I began tracking my ovulation immediately.
+We made it to July, and through the weddings and other random events I hadn’t wanted to miss out on, and then my husband was ready to start trying.
+I’m not saying that I wasn’t ready; I was.
+I was just also beginning to feel an overwhelming sense of sadness.
+My son, Fischer, had been my everything for the past two years, and I’d never felt so complete.
+But this is what we had planned, right?
+If I got pregnant in July, the kids would be as close to our 2-1/2 year age difference as possible.

-For a couple weeks I was losing my mind with grief.
-YES.
-GRIEF.
-For his birthday every year I vowed to write a letter in his little journal that I had made especially for that reason.
-Last year the pages were stained with tears at the realization my baby was turning one.
+For a couple of weeks, I was losing my mind with grief.
+For his birthday every year, I vowed to write a letter in his little journal that I had made, especially for that reason.
+Last year the pages were stained with tears at the realization that my baby was turning one.
 This year, the hot tears of guilt left streaky pen marks.
 Oy.
 I hope one day we look back and laugh.

-I tried talking to my husband about this but he didn’t get it.
+I tried talking to my husband about this, but he didn’t understand.
 They never seem to understand these things.
-Luckily, two of my very best friends had just recently become second time moms and so I reached out to them.
-In fact, I had reached out to them months ago to voice my fears and concerns and I was happy (weird, I know) to hear that they had gone through the same sorts of emotions.
+Luckily, two of my very best friends had recently become second-time moms, so I reached out to them.
+In fact, I had reached out to them months ago to voice my fears and concerns, and I was relieved to hear that they had gone through the same sorts of emotions.

 So, where does that leave me?

-Do I still feel guilty?
-Sure, sometimes.
-Okay, a lot of times, hey!
-It’s still pretty new!
-When Fischer and I are cuddled in his chair reading books and I know it won’t be long before this belly is too big to snuggle so tight, I get sad.
+I get sad when Fischer and I are cuddled in his chair reading books, and I know it won’t be long before this belly is too big to snuggle so tight.
 And then I remember that one day he’ll fit again.
-When he begs to be held and I know that my hands will be full with someone else, I get sad.
-And then I think that at times there will be space for me to hold BOTH my babies.
-When he cries out for me and I know that I can’t go running because someone else will have my attention, I get sad.
+I get sad when he begs to be held, and I know that my hands will be full with someone else.
+And then I think there will sometimes be space for me to hold BOTH my babies.
+I get sad when he cries out for me, and I know I can’t go running because someone else will have my attention.
 And then I know that daddy will be there to run instead and that their bond will grow strong.
 (Okay, that one tugs at my heart in a way that makes me a little sad.)